-Article 76.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman, Board of Selectmen, it was So-Passed by Majority Vote for the Town to transfer from Free Cash the sum of Three Thousand (\$3,000.00) Dollars to support South Coastal Counties Legal Services, formerly known as Legal Services for Cape, Plymouth & Islands, Inc., continued provision of free legal services in civil matters to low-income families and their children.
+- Article 75.
+To see if the Town will accept the following: Recreational vehicles shall not operate within three hundred (300) feet of an occupied residence in a zoned residential area.
+(By Petition) - Article 76.
+To see if the Town of Carver will vote to raise and appropriate or transfer from available funds the sum of Three Thousand (\$3,000.00) Dollars to support South Coastal Counties Legal services, formerly known as Legal Services for Cape, Plymouth & Islands, Inc., continued provision of free legal services in civil matters to low-income families and their children, or take any action thereon.

 Article 77.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman Board of Selectmen it was So-Passed by Majority Vote for the Town to transfer from Free Cash the sum of Four Thousand (\$4,000.00) Dollars to support the Plymouth Area Coalition for the Homeless, Inc. in their service to homeless families.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, a sum of Four Thousand (\$4,000.00) Dollars to support the Plymouth Area Coalition for the Homeless, Inc. in their service to homeless families.

-Selectmen recommended: 5-0-0 Finance Committee: 6-0-0

-Article 78.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman, Board of Selectmen, it was So-Passed by Majority Vote for the Town to transfer from Free Cash, the sum of Three Thousand (\$3,000.00) Dollars to contract with South Shore Women's Center for domestic violence.

-Selectmen recommended 5-0 Finance Committee: 6-0-0

-Article 79.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman, Board of Selectmen it was So-Passed by Majority Vote for the Town to transfer from Free Cash the sum of Four Thousand (\$4,000.00) Dollars to Womansplace Crisis Center in Fiscal Year 2007 in lieu of services provided to the sexual assault survivors and their families.
+- Article 78.
+To see if the Town of Carver will vote to raise, appropriate or transfer from available funds, the sum of Three Thousand (\$3,000.00) Dollars to contract with South Shore Women's Center for domestic violence intervention and prevention services for its residents.
+(By Petition) - Article 79.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, the sum of Four Thousand (\$4,000.00) Dollars to Womansplace Crisis Center in Fiscal Year 2007 in lieu of services provided to the sexual assault survivors and their families.
+(By Petition)

 Article 80.
-Upon motion duly made and seconded and motion made by Francis Muscato, Chairman Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash the sum of Twenty-Five Hundred (\$2,500.00) Dollars to South Shore Community Action Council, Inc. for services to low-income families and elderly residents who live in the Town of Carver.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, the sum of Twenty-Five Hundred (\$2,500.00) Dollars to South Shore Community Action Council, Inc. for services to low-income families and elderly residents who live in the Town of Carver.